 She’s more than just a registration n’ merch ninja.
 Kelly’s also a bodyworker based out of Albany helping people get connected to healing, plus she’s a badass mountain biker and a sponsor of one of the Oregon League teams.
 If it ain’t obvious, she’s got one solid good heart and we’re grateful for all she brings to league events.

 Amy O’Connell – Volunteer Coordinator

 Hailing from…wait, where’s Amy from?
-Nobody quite knows, but what we do know is that she has an Astro van that she rolls around in and sleeps in during our race weekends.
-The van is rad.
-We also know she likes to sell people on why volunteering is awesome (because it is) and is charge of recruiting enough adults on our race weekends to make sure the whole show goes off without a hitch.
+Nobody quite knows, but we do know a couple things.
+First, she’s always got an upbeat energy that’ll make you smile.
+She also likes to sell people on why volunteering is awesome (because it is) and is charge of recruiting enough adults on our race weekends to make surethe whole show goes off without a hitch.
 If we had to guess, Amy’s favorite singer is probably David Bowie.

 Our results are so dialed because of Chris.
 He’d tell you that the system is easy and straight-forward and blah blah, but it’s not.
 It’s complex!
 Our timing system can only be as effective as the person running it, Chris, so take the compliment.
 Side note, but we have bets Chris would be the coolest of cucumbers when the apocalypse comes.

 Marc Couvillion – Righthand Man and Riders’ Wrench

 Marc helps out in many ways on race weekends.
 On Saturdays, he’s working directly with “McRick” to get the infield set and dialed.
 Come Sunday when all the riders come, he puts on his mechanic’s hat and wrenches on their bikes – for free!
 Because he’s a rad guy and has this really big and awesome heart!
 Marc first experienced the NICA magic when he coached the Napa Valley Composite team in the NorCal League.
 Needless to say, we’re lucky ducks (and beavers) to get him on the team.